jpillora/spy/README.md

 go get -v github.com/jpillora/watcher
 ```

-:warning: `watcher` uses process groups to ensure all sub-processes have exited between restarts, so only Unix systems currently work.
-A PR to add Windows support would be greatly appreciated!
+:warning: Currently, `watcher` only works on Unix systems as it uses process groups to ensure all sub-processes have exited between restarts.
+A pull request to add Windows support would be greatly appreciated!

 ### Usage